datastax/nodejs-driver/README.md

 ## Data types

-There are few data types defined in the ECMAScript specification, this usually represents a problem when you are trying to deal with data types that come from other systems in Javascript.
+There are few data types defined in the ECMAScript specification, this usually represents a problem when you are trying to deal with data types that come from other systems in JavaScript.

 The driver supports all the CQL data types in Apache Cassandra (3.0 and below) even for types with no built-in JavaScript representation, like decimal, varint and bigint.
 Check the documentation on working with